openfisca/openfisca-doc/source/key-concepts/input_data.md

             )

 ```
----

 ### Data

-OpenFisca input data can contain multiple situations: from more than one situation to a whole population.
-This data could come from a survey with aggregated data or data files extracted, for example, from a database.
+OpenFisca input data can vary from one situation to a whole population.
+This data could come from a survey with aggregated data, data files extracted from a database, etc.

 #### CSV data

-To apply the legislation on data described in CSV file(s), you can use OpenFisca Python API.
+To apply the legislation on data described in one or more CSV files, you can use the OpenFisca Python API.

+Let's say you are using the [country-template](https://github.com/openfisca/country-template), who describes the legislation of a yet to be country.

-Let's say you are using the the [country-template](https://github.com/openfisca/country-template)legislation.
-You have the following `data.csv` and you want to calculate [income_tax](https://demo.openfisca.org/legislation/income_tax) for all persons:
+Let's also say you have the following `data.csv` and you want to calculate [income_tax](https://demo.openfisca.org/legislation/income_tax) for all persons:

 ```csv
 person_id,person_salary,person_age